johanley/anne-of-green-gables-fmt/README.md

 This repo was created mainly for producing items for Project Gutenberg.

+The PG (HTML) version of the transcription is <a href='https://johanley.github.io/anne-of-green-gables-fmt/anne-of-green-gables.html'>here</a>.

 This repo has a Creative Commons Zero v1.0 Universal license.
 That's <a href='https://creativecommons.org/share-your-work/public-domain/cc0'>roughly equivalent to public domain.</a>